3 Common Risks the Day After Easter

 What’s your plan?
 How will you follow up with all your Easter guests?
 What is your process of engagement?

 What’s the next step you want people to take?
-Do they know?
+Have you made that clear?

 Who will connect with and teach your new Christians the basics of their faith and Christianity?
 Are the leaders prepared?